bespinian/blog/content/posts/creating-grafana-dashboards-for-nodejs-on-kubernetes/index.md

 ![Heatmap showing request rate per bucket over 40 minutes](./heatmap.png)

-As you can see on this heatmap, the amount of long requests is clearly shown in the upper parts of the heatmap with a more intense colour indicating more requests in that bucket.
+As you can see on this heatmap, the amount of long requests is clearly shown in the upper parts of the heatmap with a more intense color indicating more requests in that bucket.
 Optimally, only the bottom 1-3 rows should be colored at all, with few exceptions.

 The query to produce this heatmap is quite simple: